RMS Adriatic: Conception and construction

 At the end of the 19th century, White Star Line, under the leadership of Thomas Henry Ismay, changed its policy to embark on the construction of ships which no longer sought to dominate in the area of speed, but to transport passengers en masse and regularly on spacious and comfortable liners.
 This resulted in the ordering of the Big Four, four large, moderate-speed liners ordered at the start of the new century.
 The first, the Celtic, entered service in 1901, followed by the Cedric in 1903 and the Baltic in 1904.
 The fourth ship in the series, the Adriatic, was ordered from Harland and Wolff shipyards in Belfast in December 1903, but she wasn't completed until May 1907, a strangely long delay.
 This delay could be explained by the fact that the shipyards were building the Amerika at the same time, with a similar profile.
-Harland and Wolff built Adriatic on slipway #3 of its North Yard in Belfast, Northern Ireland.
+Harland and Wolff built Adriatic on slipway No. 3 of its North Yard in Belfast, Northern Ireland.

 To continue to own the largest passenger ship in the world, White Star had asked the shipyards to enlarge the Baltic during its construction; the ship measured nearly 3,000 tons more than its predecessor, but it was in turn slightly slower: its machines not having been modified.
-In the case of the Adriatic, it was decided to give her a size similar to the Baltic (her tonnage nevertheless surpassing that of the Baltic by a few hundred tons), but she was equipped significantly more powerful machines in order to allow her to maintain a better speed.
+In the case of the Adriatic, it was decided to give her a size similar to the Baltic (her tonnage nevertheless surpassing that of the Baltic by a few hundred tons), but she was equipped significantly more powerful machines to allow her to maintain a better speed.
 Her name, in reference to the Adriatic Sea, was also given to her in reference to a previous liner of the same name which served the company for almost thirty years at the end of the 19th century.